Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Methods

 In this section, we discuss some basic applications of our notion of analogue quantum simulation in the sense we have introduced in \cref{def:analogsimulation}.
 Firstly, we give an example of a trivial but illustrative situation in which encoding qudits into qubits incurs an unavoidable cost for low-energy encodings, but which is not an issue in our framework.
 We then demonstrate the robustness of the definition under noise, and show that it is consistent with the existing notion of simulation given in \cref{def:cubittsimulation}.
 Finally, we note how Lieb-Robinson bounds can be used to reduce the overhead of simulating local observables.

-\subsubsection{Qudits to qubits}
+\paragraph*{Qudits to qubits}

-To motivate this example, we first notice that the requirement in \cite{cubitt2018universal} (\cref{def:cubittsimulation}) that the simulator Hamiltonian should reproduce the target dynamics in its low-energy subspace is too strong for some practical situations.
-As observed by the authors, this can require the simulator to use strong interactions to ``push'' unwanted states out of the low-energy subspace. \cref{thm:approxextensive} provides a formal proof of this fact in the context of encoding a simple qutrit Hamiltonian into qubits.
+To motivate this example, we first notice that the requirement of Cubitt et al.\cite{cubitt2018universal} (\cref{def:cubittsimulation}) that the simulator Hamiltonian should reproduce the target dynamics in its low-energy subspace is too strong for some practical situations.
+As observed by the authors, this can require the simulator to use strong interactions to push unwanted states out of the low-energy subspace. \cref{prop:approxextensive} provides a formal statement of this fact (proved in \cref{sec:supnot2}) in the context of encoding a simple qutrit Hamiltonian into qubits.

 Here we consider qutrits with individual state spaces $\mathbb{C}^3$ spanned by a basis $\{\ket{\downarrow},\ket{0},\ket{\uparrow}\}$.
 We write $P_0^{(j)} = \proj{0}$ and $P_\uparrow^{(j)} = \proj{\uparrow}$, where the superscript indicates that the projectors act on the $j$th qutrit.